ORIO Maylis

 1) Bio-inspired hydrogen production: molecular electrocatalysis, photocatalysis and supported catalysis

-By combining non-innocent ligands and Earth-abundant transition metal ions, we have developed a family of bio-inspired complexes active in electrocatalytic proton reduction.
+By combining non-innocent ligands and Earth-abundant transition metal ions, we have developed familes of bio-inspired complexes active in electrocatalytic proton reduction.
 We have shown that these complexes exhibit high electrocatalytic activity for the reduction of protons to hydrogen.
 However, the key elements for understanding, rationalizing and improving their reactivity remain unknown.
 A first line of research aims to predict the catalytic performance of our bio-inspired complexes to design more efficient molecular catalysts.
+A second axis aims to combine catalytic centers with a solid matrix, in order to make them stable electrodes for producing hydrogen by electrolysis in soft conditions.
+A final focus is the development of noble metal-free systems for photocatalytic hydrogen production.
+We combine organic photosensitizers with inorganic catalysts capable of producing dihydrogen to design robust coupling devices capable of capturing light to produce hydrogen.

 Participants : Renaud Hardré, Bruno Faure, Marius Réglier